-El Paso shareholders may elect to receive (i) \$25.91 in cash and 0.64 common stock purchase warrants of Kinder, (ii) \$14.65 in cash, 0.419 Kinder common shares and 0.64 common stock purchase warrants of Kinder common shares and 0.64 common stock purchase warrants of Kinder for each of their El Paso common shares subject to pro•ration with respect to the stock and cash portions so that approximately 57% of the aggregate merger consideration (excluding the warrants) is paid in cash and at least 43% (excluding the warrants) is paid in Kinder common stock.
+El Paso shareholders were given the option to receive (i) \$25.91 in cash and 0.64 common stock purchase warrants of Kinder, (ii) \$14.65 in cash, 0.419 Kinder common shares and 0.64 common stock purchase warrants of Kinder, or (iii) 0.964 Kinder common shares and 0.64 common stock purchase warrants of Kinder for each of their El Paso common shares subject to pro-ration with respect to the stock and cash portions so that approximately 57% of the aggregate merger consideration (excluding the warrants) were paid in cash and at least 43% (excluding the warrants) were paid in Kinder common stock.
+The aggregate deal value of approximately \$24.002 billion included the assumption of \$3.841 billion in debt from El Paso Pipeline Partners LP.